What is the difference between counselling and psychotherapy?

 Sessions last for 50 minutes

-Sessions are agreed in advance and payment made for missed sessions if cancelled without 48 hours notice.
+Sessions are agreed in advance and payment made for missed sessions.

 If you suffer with a personality disorder it is generally considered that Metallisation Based Training works as an effective treatment.
 As a practitioner of this treatment I can work with you to understand the difficulties that you have with regulation of your emotions, your thinking and understanding difficulties with other people.